SAbramson16/svg-logo-maker/README.md

 ## Description

-This is an application that will generate a logo based on user input from prompts given in the command line..
+This is an application that will generate a logo based on user input from prompts given in the command line.

 ## Installation